moon-jam/discord-bot-Rock-Paper-Scissors/README.md

 **Q: Can the game be started without multiple players?**
 A: No, the game requires at least two players to start.

+## Font

+The Chinese font used in this project is [Taipei Sans TC Beta Regular](https://sites.google.com/view/jtfoundry).
+This font is licensed under the [SIL Open Font License 1.1](https://opensource.org/license/OFL-1.1).

+According to the SIL Open Font License 1.1, you are free to use, modify, and distribute this font, but you must keep the copyright notice and license of the original font.
+For detailed permissions and restrictions, please refer to the [SIL Open Font License 1.1](https://opensource.org/license/OFL-1.1).

 ## License